vuestorefront/magento2/.github/CONTRIBUTING.md

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+## We Use [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), So All Code Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase (we use [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)).
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `develop`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.